Diet for Breast Cancer Prevention

 INCREASE CONSUMPTION OF THESE FOODS

-- Soy, tofu and soy drink, due to their high isoflavone content (vegetable estrogens that act like partial antiestrogens).
+• Soy, tofu, and soy drinks, due to their high isoflavone content (vegetable estrogens that act like partial antiestrogens).
 Many studies confirm the protective role that soy and soy products play in fighting breast cancer, especially when they are consumed during adolescence.

 REDUCE CONSUMPTION OF THESE FOODS OR PRODUCTS